The infinite drizzle and a lack of colour make for a very gloomy atmosphere during the seemingly never-ending winter months on Ireland’s West Coast.

 #8.
 Relaxing on one of the beaches

 Once we set foot in Biarritz, all we could hear was the waves crashing on the beach.
-While in town, we intentionally devoted a healthy dose of our time to relax on the beaches.
-And, by relaxing, I mean – taking a step back from what we want things to be and appreciate what they are.
+While in town, we intentionally devoted a healthy dose of our time to relaxing on the beaches.
+And, by relaxing, I mean – taking a step back from what we want things to be and appreciating what they are.

 #9.
 Wandering around Allée Port des Pêcheurs

 There are so many beautiful spots in Biarritz and seeing them does something to your body and soul that I haven’t experienced anywhere else.
 Wander around Port des Pecheurs, a quiet marina with dramatic tidal shifts where lots of little boat sheds still house fishing gear and where several restaurants cater to tourist needs.

 #10.
 Feeling at ease at La Cote des Basques